kellybirr/tracing-demo/README.md

 ```

 ### 9) Install Redis.
-This one is easy, as I'm only using Redis as a ephemeral cache and not persisting anything to disk.
+This one is easy, as I'm only using Redis as an ephemeral cache and not persisting anything to disk.

 ```bash
 $ kubectl apply -f 09-redis.yaml